San Diego to Dublin for Under $70 Each!

 To accommodate healthy mind and body travel, we opted to stay overnight in BOS.
 The travel time from SAN to BOS is seven hours, leaving at 6:20 AM PST, a plane change in Baltimore (BWI) and landing in BOS at 4:40 PM EST. We could hop on a direct flight from there to DUB, but that's another 5.5-hour flight, landing at 8:30 AM local time.
 Instead we decided to take a 20-ish hour layover to save our sanity.

 Boston isn't a cheap place to stay.
 Plus, we wanted to stay very close to the airport, preferably within walking distance or within the distance of the complimentary Silver Line Bus Rapid Transit bus.
 Boston Massachusetts Bay Transportation Authority has a free bus line from the Logan Airport to South Station.
 This then branches off to other lines throughout the city that generally cost a few bucks.
 Using the common hotel booking/aggregating websites, we found that the low end cost of a hotel was about $100.
 However, we did find a hostel that was $83 for a private room.
 We then looked on Airbnb, and while there were some $50 hostel type rooms in the area, they weren’t available on our layover date.
 We found a decent room with a shared bathroom for $88.
-We booked it using a link that gave us $35 for being a first time Airbnb’er (Get $40 off your first Airbnb stay, thank you sincerely for using our affiliate link!).
+We booked it using a link that gave us $35 for being a first time Airbnb’er (use our Airbnb link and get $40 off your first stay!).
 Out the door we paid $53 for the room.
 Not bad.

 Airport Lounge Access